Today we are going to conduct a hands-on session on how Gedmatch Oracle calculators work.

 In Gedmatch you can find may calculators that return an Oracle of populations.
 As you have seen in the previous example, after entering your kit number and receiving the results in % format and a pie chart, you have a button called Oracle and Oracle 4 where you get an approximation of populations in combinations of 1, 2, 3 and 4 populations.

 Oracle 1 Population of Eurogenes K15

-For this, we will see what is a distance Euclidean and Manhattan, with respect to the populations of the Spreadsheet that the calculators offers next to the Oracle and Oracle 4 button.
+For this, we will see what is a distance Euclidean and Manhattan, with respect to the populations of the spreadsheet that the calculators offers next to the Oracle and Oracle 4 button.

-Given this, if we want to compare ourselves with these reference populations and see how close or far we are from each of them (distance), we can calculate the Euclidean distance (used by Gedmatch) or Manhattan for this purpose.
+Given this, if we want to compare ourselves with these reference populations and see how close we are from each of them (distance), we can calculate the Euclidean distance (used by Gedmatch) or Manhattan for this purpose.

 We can alternatively use the distance Manhattan would apply this formula (this is not used by Gedmatch).
 That tries to extract the sum of the absolute values of the difference between each component.

 The result for each comparison between our result and the population of the Spreadsheet will give us a distance, being closer to 0 closer = greater similarity.